kernel-community/kernel/docs/module-0/trust.md

 ---

-*We aim for KERNEL to be a high trust, give first community among highly talented, like-minded peers.
+*We aim for Kernel to be a high trust, give first community among highly talented, like-minded peers.
 Some of the key learnings from the game define how we think about the program, as well as the Web 3 space more generally.*

 ![Trust 1](./img/trust1.png)